ray-project/ray/doc/source/rllib-concepts.rst

 The ``with_updates`` method that we use here is also available for Torch and TF policies built from templates.

 Now let's take a look at the ``update_kl`` function.
 This is used to adaptively adjust the KL penalty coefficient on the PPO loss, which bounds the policy change per training step.
-You'll notice the code handles both single and multi-agent cases (where there are be multiple policies each with different KL coeffs):
+You'll notice the code handles both single and multi-agent cases (where there are multiple policies each with different KL coeffs):

 .. code-block:: python